ccabrerar/vicidial/readme.md

 This version will (mostly) stick to the official source code.
 However, I might include modifications to some key files which have not been accepted by Matt Florell, but which we find useful for our case uses.

+The original source code can be grabbed from svn://svn.eflo.net:3690/agc_2-X/trunk